ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 *[WT_RESET_STREAM]: #

-A WT_RESET_STREAM capsule is an HTTP capsule {{HTTP-DATAGRAM}} of type=0x190B4D39 and allows either endpoint to abruptly terminate the sending part of a WebTransport stream.
+A WT_RESET_STREAM capsule is an HTTP capsule {{HTTP-DATAGRAM}} of type=0x190B4D39 and allows either endpoint to abruptly terminate its sending side of a WebTransport stream.

 After sending a WT_RESET_STREAM capsule, an endpoint ceases transmission of WT_STREAM capsules on the identified stream.
 A receiver of a WT_RESET_STREAM